-I took the line that people mainly object to them when they are overused - as when a Prominent Person is asked a straightforward question in a TV interview, and replies with an empty answer studded with wells, you knows, you sees, and I means.
+The first point to appreciate is that people mainly object to them when they are overused - as when a Prominent Person is asked a straightforward question in a TV interview, and replies with an empty answer studded with wells, you knows, you sees, and I means.
 We are right to criticise, in such cases, because we have a right to receive a clear answer to a straight question, and if we do not, we feel cheated.
 Similarly, in everyday circumstances, if we encounter people who use you know to avoid the effort of having to think, in a context where we feel some degree of explicitness and precision is desirable, then again we have a right to be critical.
-Unless one were making a special point, it wouldn't be appropriate to end this paragraph (or its equivalent in spoken exposition) with, well, you know - time when such phrases are used in everyday conversation, they are not irritatingly noticeable; usually we do not even realise they are there.
-They are not overused; they are just used.
+Unless one were making a special point, it wouldn't be appropriate to end this paragraph (or its equivalent in spoken exposition) with, well, you knowthey are there.
+They are not overused, they are just used.
 And the fluency with which we use them conceals a subtle and complex set of rules and grammar, meaning, and pronunciation, which researchers into English have only recently begun to describe.